- Events (6)

-The second webinar featured Robyn Bechelet, Business Transformation Specialist at BrightGen.
+I discussed the different types of “dance partner” Salesforce could represent with Robyn Bechelet, Business Transformation Specialist at BrightGen.
 Robyn has a background in publishing and guided system changes for up to 2,000 people in her previous Brightgen projects and career.
-Together, we looked into the different perceptions of Salesforce among its users, with the analogy of different dancing partners.
+We have both seen the different perceptions of Salesforce among its users across the various customers we have served over the years.
 We analysed each of the challenges and discussed what companies can do to get the best dancing partner of all: the Superstar!

 There are people who make excuses not to use Salesforce.
 It just sits on the sideline and gets ignored.